What is the post baccalaureate program at Pitt?

 When do I apply?
 When am I notified?

-- You can turn in your application packets between the dates of January 1st-March 30th.
+- You can submit your application between the dates of January 1st - March 30th.
 You are notified by mid-April for the program which starts the following fall term.

 - Applications are on-going, so if you inquire after the deadline and there are still spots available, you could still be admitted for the fall term.